ShabanShaame/CrystalSparkSandbox/EXERCISE.md

 ###  Exercice 4

-This time same as exercice 1 but we pass an entity for favorite language it could be a person, a city or a country.
+This time same as exercise 1 but we pass an entity for favorite language it could be a person, a city or a country.
-If a person can be defined directely as speak - language but if not we are looking if the person is born in a certain city.
+If a person can be defined directly as speak - language but if not we are looking if the person is born in a certain city.
 Then the city might speak a language.
 If the city language is not defined then we look at the city's country language.

+####  Hint
+For this exercice you might need to access the factory of an existing entity.
+For example to join a factory to the parent factory.
+For this you can just access the factory from an entity by doing

+`$entity->factory->joinFactory($verb,$factoryToJoin)`

 ##  Typescript